Politics

 For Indonesia, net zero is different from no deforestation

 She gave the example of 34,000 villages isolated in the forest and the consequences of no deforestation.
-Not being able to cut a single tree would prevent from building roads through forest areas, connect these villages and offer opportunities of development to the population.
+Not being able to cut a single tree would prevent the building of roads through forest areas, connect these villages and offer opportunities for development to the population.

 On November 2, she spoke at the University of Glasgow by the Indonesian Student Association.
 According to her personal website, she defended a vision where “Indonesia cannot embrace zero deforestation. […] Indonesia is actively building following sustainability values.
 This is not the same as saying it is not possible to build because we are not allowed to touch the forest“.

 For Indonesia, it committed to a net zero goal.
-In August, Oxfam considered net zero climate targets were dangerous distractions.
+In August, Oxfam considered net zero climate targets to be dangerous distractions.

 For a spokesperson of the UK Prime Minister, the statement would be consistent with the pledge, The Guardian reports.
 “What countries have committed to is to end net deforestation, ensuring that any forest lost is replaced sustainably.